-In the knowledge traditions of India, ethics has an ancient origin in philosophical thinking.
+In the knowledge tradition of India, ethics has its origin in its religious and philosophical thinking.
 From time immemorial, various religious faiths have flourished here.
-Every religion and every philosophical system of India has a prominent ethical component.
+Every religious and every philosophical system of India has a prominent ethical component.
 Ethics is the core of all these systems.
 In every religious tradition, good moral conduct is considered essential for a happy and contented life.
-Without following the path of righteousness no one can attain the supreme goal (mokṣa) of life.
-For this, one has to perform good deeds and avoid wrong-doing.
+Without following the path of righteousness no one can attain supreme goal (mokṣa) of life.
+For this one has to perform good deeds and avoid wrong-doing.